 Aha!
-Moments: That first time someone truly sees the benefit to your platform and whispers under their breath, “aha!”.
+Moments: That first time someone truly sees the benefit of your platform and whispers under their breath, “aha!”.
 It’s the point where they see some real business value.

 These moments are critical.
 Activations show someone understands how to navigate and use your product.
 “Aha!” moments show someone appreciates and values your product.
 These are two highly important moments in the user experience journey and ones that your business needs to understand and capitalize on.

 When you understand at which point these moments are for different customer profiles/personas, you’re able to do a few things:

-Bring them forward: Whether you do this with your onboarding messaging, customer success teams, in webinars, email campaigns, or product tours.
-Bring these moments forward by enabling users to reach them quicker.
+Bring them forward: Whether you do this with your onboarding messaging, customer success teams, webinars, email campaigns, or product tours.
+Bring these moments forward by enabling users to reach them more quicker.

 Have them dictate marketing campaigns: If users define specific actions as “aha!” moments or activations, let future users know.
 Perhaps users find value in your product in areas you didn’t expect.
 Let this knowledge support how you sell the product earlier on in the funnel.